 On top of that, massage waxes don't spill, they smell great, a little goes a long way, they don't go rancid easily, and they're good for the skin.
 And they're also 100% natural.
 What's not to love?

 A. For the first, second and most of the third trimester, we suggest only using our Unscented range (available as a Massage Wax, Reflexology Wax and Liquiwax), or our Bee Balm.
-Towards the end of the third trimester, some therapists choose to use our Lavender, Zest or Woman's Blend ranges.
+Towards the end of the third trimester, some therapists choose to use our Lavender, Zest or Balance (Womans Blend) ranges.

 If you prefer to avoid Arnica during pregnancy, our Zest range and our Bee Balm are both free from Arnica.
 Bee Balm is used for both pre- and postnatal work and is particularly good for stretch marks when used consistently.